jedcn/coffeelint-prefer-poet-mode/README.md

 Phew!
 So much better.

+And some people get you-- you hang around together and talk about "aesthetics."
+But other people do not get you.
+That's OK.
+Adventure isn't for everyone.

-And if you think like this, well, this [coffeelint][coffeelint.org] custom rule might be for you.
+So-- if you think like this, well,.. this [coffeelint][coffeelint.org] rule might be for you.

 [coffeelint.org]: http://www.coffeelint.org/

+You'll be DTRP before you know it.

 ## Installation